Volitional Eye Movement Control and ADHD Traits:

 Tel: 07500 337 708

-Submit your online test today and we’ll call you to discuss the results and how we can help!
+Submit your online test today and we will call you to discuss the results and how we can help!

-We hold a free Webinar for parents every Thursday at 2.00pm.
+We hold a free Webinar for parents every Thursday at 10am and 8pm.
 Book your space to find out how we can help unlock your child’s potential.